AcuChiro

 Acupuncture and Carpal Tunnel Syndrome

 Carpal Tunnel Syndrome (CTS) is caused by median nerve compression.
 The carpal tunnel is a small channel that contains ligaments at the end of the wrist.
-The median nerve enters the carpal tunnel and is responsible for sensation of the thumb, second, and third fingers on the palm of the hand.
+The median nerve enters the carpal tunnel and is responsible for sensation in the thumb, second, and third fingers on the palm of the hand.
 Various symptoms can result from compression of the median nerve in the carpal tunnel, including pain, burning, tingling, and numbness in the palm of the hand that sometimes extends into the elbow.

+Acupuncture is a noninvasive way to treat carpal tunnel syndrome and can also support digestive health and provide headache treatment.
 A recent study by Maeda, Kettner, et al., found that acupuncture has a positive effect on the brain.
-Acupucture needles were inserted into specific local points for people with and without carpal tunnel syndrome in the wrist and brain activity was tracked simultaneously.
-The study found that the areas of the brain that control sensation had increased activity with acupuncture.For further information about acupuncture and its effects on the brain: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3746237/
+Acupuncture needles were inserted into specific local points for people with and without carpal tunnel syndrome, and brain activity was tracked simultaneously.
+The study found that the areas of the brain that control sensation had increased activity with acupuncture.
+For further information about acupuncture and its effects on the brain, visit: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3746237/

 Copyright © 2026 AcuChiro - All Rights Reserved.